BethW83/health-insurance-project-1/README.md

 -   When cleaning the data no missing values were found.
 There was one duplicate row removed.
 The minimum and maximum values were realistic.
 -   To transform the data one column was renamed and an extra column was added for bmi category.
--   Outliers were not removed as the large insurance charges are probably legitimate cases for high risk individuals
+-   Outliers were not removed as the large insurance charges are probably legitimate cases for high risk individuals.

--   Descriptive Statistics: Seaborn and Plotly were used to display figures for hypothesis 1, to show different attributes vs charges with smoker being the hue/colour
+-   Descriptive Statistics: Seaborn and Plotly were used to display figures for hypothesis 1, to show different attributes vs charges with smoker being the hue/colour.
--   Correlation Analysis: Matplotlib was used to show the correlation between BMI and charges, and smoking
+-   Correlation Analysis: Matplotlib was used to show the correlation between BMI and charges, and smoking in hypothesis 2.
--   Geographic Analysis:

--   List the data analysis methods used and explain limitations or alternative approaches.
--   How did you structure the data analysis techniques.
-Justify your response.
--   Did the data limit you, and did you use an alternative approach to meet these challenges?
--   How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+-   Geographic Analysis: Seaborn and Plotly were used to display figures for hypothesis 3, to show region vs charges.
+-   I used ChatGPT for help when trying to find the best way to generate a useful histogram.
+Copilot was useful to help with keeping my code efficient and readable.

 ## Conclusions

 -   Hypothesis 1: the four figures clearly show that smokers have higher health insurance charges than non-smokers
 -   Hypothesis 2: the bar plot clearly shows that health insurance charges increase with increasing BMI (there is a correlation with being a smoker also)
+-   Hypothesis 3: the violin plot and histogram are inconclusive and no conclusion can be drawn that region affects insurance charge without further investigation
+-   Extra hypothesis 4:
+-   Overall conclusion:
--   To take this further in the future it would be beneficial to use more personal attributes such as lifestyle (active or sedentary) and drug use.
+-   To take this further in the future it would be beneficial to use more personal attributes such as lifestyle (active or sedentary) and drug use

 ## Reflection

 Being my first ever project it was a steep learning curve.
 Overall I have enjoyed the experience.
 In hindsight probably spent too long on the project board and getting VSCode set up.
 I leaned more heavily on Copilot and ChatGPT than I would have liked.
-I found it hard to get into my flow when programming.
+I found it hard to get into my flow when programming, which I feel has lead to me using simple charts rather than the more interactive plotly figures.
 I have benefitted from using desks in Discord and discussing ideas and problems with others on the Code Institute course.

 ## Ethical considerations